debiki/talkyard-prod-one/README.md

 - Configure Gmail, Facebook, Twitter, GitHub login, by creating OpenAuth apps over at their sites, and adding API keys and secrets to `play-framework.conf`.
 See below, just after the next section, about email.
-- (If you for some reason want to run LetsEncrypt's Certbot yourself to generate a HTTPS cert, see [docs/setup-https.md](docs/setup-https.md), and have a look at the commented out `server {}` block at the bottom of `/opt/talkyard/conf/sites-enabled-manual/talkyard-servers.conf`. )

 Configuring email